AmazeeLabs/silverback-mono/README.md

 One general misconception about behavior testing is to think it is there so you don't have to write test code but just *"plain english"*. *But thats not true!* As a side effect, you *might* be able to reuse some step definitions here and there, but the main goal is to create digestable feature definitions that all stakeholders can understand and participate on.

-There is a lot of literatur on writing good test specifications:
+There is a lot of literature on writing good test specifications:

 - [How the training wheels came off](http://aslakhellesoy.com/post/11055981222/the-training-wheels-came-off) by Aslak Hellesøy
 - [The cucumber.io blog](https://cucumber.io/blog)